Fever Pitch (1985 film): Plot

 Taggart's addiction and gambling losses ultimately spill over into his personal life.
 After a day trip to Knott's Berry Farm, Taggart brings his young daughter Amy to Hollywood Park; at the track press box, they chat with his colleagues, including Jim Murray and Allan Malamud.
-Taggart, while trying to stem his gambling while at the racetrack, is physically assaulted by a track-goer to whom he owes money.
-The next day, his editor says he loves the "Mr. Green" series, and advances Taggart $10,000 for "Mr. Green" to use for more gambling.
+Taggart, trying to stem his gambling while at the racetrack, is physically assaulted by a track-goer to whom he owes money.
+The next day, his editor says he loves the "Mr. Green" series and advances Taggart $10,000 for "Mr. Green" to use for more gambling.

 Upon more reflection on how truly dangerous sports gambling can be, Taggart visits Gamblers Anonymous to end his gambling compulsion.
 He still returns to Las Vegas, where he becomes increasingly acquainted with high-roller Charley Peru, in hopes of making a large score and breaking even.
 He also hopes Peru can help him get Panama Hat off his back.
 After attending the Gambler's Anonymous meeting, Taggart soon decides to stop gambling "forever".

 Before returning to Los Angeles, to celebrate "kicking" his gambling habit, Taggart places a few dollars into a slot machine at the Las Vegas Airport, where he scores a huge jackpot.
-This unexpectant win provides the incentive for Taggart to retry his luck at the gaming tables, furthering his lucky streak and eventually winning back the money he needs to pay his debts.
+This unexpected win provides the incentive for Taggart to retry his luck at the gaming tables, furthering his lucky streak and eventually winning back the money he needs to pay his debts.
 Taggart immediately gets an attorney to hold a portion of the huge cash score in a trust fund for his daughter.
-When he asks the attorney to reassure him, that "even I cannot touch the money?", his attorney firmly replies, "especially, not you."
+When he asks the attorney to reassure him that "even I cannot touch the money?", his attorney firmly replies, "especially, not you."